Kramton/2024_S2_-W201A-_TaskTap/README.md

 To set up the project
-0)Have Node.js and NPM installed
+0) Have Node.js and NPM installed
-1)Clone the repository to local machine
+1) Clone the repository to local machine
-2)Navigate to client folder
+2) Navigate to client folder
-3)run nmp install
+3) run nmp install

 To start the React app dev server:
 1) navigate to client folder